NowSquare/Agent-AI/README.md

 - Data model essentials
 - Develop & test
 - Security & privacy
-- Roadmap & contributions
 - License

 ## Why this matters
 Work starts in email—quotes, questions, decisions, approvals.
 But context is scattered, and generic chatbots don’t know your business.
 Agent AI is a personal assistant you can simply email.
 It builds long-term memory from your conversations and documents, then replies with grounded, practical help you can trust.

 ## What it does (Feature Highlights)
-- **Email-native assistant** — Send questions, tasks, and documents by email.
+- **Email‑native assistant** — Send questions, tasks, and documents by email.
 Agent AI replies in your thread.
-- **Multi-agent orchestration (with tools)** — Specialized agents collaborate (e.g., extract, research, plan, draft, review) and call tools when needed.
+- **Multi‑agent orchestration (with tools)** — Specialized agents collaborate (e.g., extract, research, plan, draft, review) and call tools when needed.
 - **Compounding memory** — A growing knowledge base from your emails and attachments that improves answers over time.
 - **Grounded responses via pgvector** — Searches your own data (emails, attachments, memories) before it speaks.
-- **Transparent activity** — Full step-by-step trace: role, model, tokens, latency, and JSON I/O, so you see how decisions were made.
+- **Transparent activity** — Full step‑by‑step trace so you see how decisions were made.
-- **Passwordless login from a contact** — Email first; on your first login a user is created and linked to your contact automatically.
-- **Local-first models (Ollama), optional cloud** — Run privately on your machine by default, flip certain roles to cloud if desired.
+- **Local‑first models (Ollama), optional cloud** — Private by default; role‑based model routing.

 > Note: On the first inbound contact, an Account is auto-created from `APP_NAME`.
 Single-tenant by default, future-proof for multi-tenant.

-## How it works (architecture at a glance)
+## How it works (detailed)
-Send an email → a **Contact** is created (and an Account from `APP_NAME` if none exists) → the message is attached to a **Thread**.
-When you first log in with that email, a **User** is created and linked to the Contact.
-From there, a **Coordinator** routes your request through **multiple agents** that can call **tools** (MCP) when needed.
-The system retrieves relevant context via **pgvector** and answers using the LLM routing policy (CLASSIFY → retrieval → GROUNDED | SYNTH).
-The **Activity** view shows the full trace for your threads.
+At a high level: Email → Thread → Plan → Work → Debate → Decide → Memory → Reply.

+1) You send an email.
+A Contact and Thread are ensured.
+Attachments (txt, md, csv, pdf) are stored.
+2) Attachments are scanned (ClamAV).
+Clean files continue to extraction/summarization; infected files trigger an incident email.
+3) The message is cleaned (quoted text/signatures removed), then interpreted into a structured Action via a schema‑validated tool.
+4) The Coordinator chooses a simple single‑agent path or a multi‑agent orchestration based on complexity.
+5) Retrieval (pgvector) fetches relevant snippets from prior emails, attachment text, and memories.
+6) An agent drafts a response (or a team does: Workers produce drafts, Critics check, Arbiter picks the best).
+7) The Curator saves a compact memory of what was decided, with provenance to the steps that led there.
+8) An email reply is sent only when there’s substantive content (or a personalized incident/clarification/options email).

 LLM routing is explicit:
 - CLASSIFY → cheap/fast intent & complexity detection.